 Can I parental rights be voluntarily terminated?

 Voluntary termination (relinquishment) of parental rights is an option under Texas Family Code 161.103.
 For instance, a parent can bring a suit to terminate their own parental rights.

 However, in most cases, the court will be required to rule that the voluntary termination is in the best interest of the child.

 The court is also able to voluntarily terminate parental rights if the parent has signed an affidavit of voluntary relinquishment or an alleged father signed an affidavit waiving interest.
 Even if these documents are done correctly, the court will still have to order the termination of parental rights, the document alone is not enough.

 The court system is still involved.

-Involuntary termination requires that a high legal standard be met.
-Generally, most of the time, courts are required to find by clear and convincing evidence that termination is in the best interest of the child and is supported by one of the stated legal reasons for termination of parental rights.
+If the child's legal parents do not wish to voluntarily terminate their parental rights, you can pursue involuntary termination.
+Involuntary termination must meet a high legal standard.
+Generally, courts are required to find by clear and convincing evidence that termination is in the best interest of the child and is supported by one of the stated legal reasons for termination of parental rights.

-The reasons a parent's rights can be involuntarily terminated fall into the following categories:
+A parent's rights can be involuntarily terminated will fall into the following categories: